abrosio/ArduExoplanet_Plotter/README.md

 Once downloaded, run the installer and follow the instructions to complete the installation.

+## Additional Resources

+- **3D Printing Files**: You can find the files for 3D printing components at [Thingiverse](https://www.thingiverse.com/thing:6888870).
+- **Arduino Firmware**: The firmware for the Arduino part of this project is available on [GitHub](https://github.com/abrosio/ArduExoplanet).

 ## Usage

 1. Connect your Arduino (or another microcontroller) to your PC.